Witnessing quantum memory in non-Markovian processes

-We present a method to detect a quantum memory in a non-Markovian process.
-We call a process Markovian when the environment does not provide a memory that retains correlations across consecutive system-environment interactions.
+\textbf{We present a method to detect quantum memory in a non-Markovian process.
+We call a process Markovian when the environment does not provide a memory that retains correlations across different system-environment interactions.
 We define two types of non-Markovian processes, depending on the required memory being classical or quantum.
 We formalise this distinction using the process matrix formalism, through which a process is represented as a multipartite state.
 Within this formalism, a test for entanglement in a state can be mapped to a test for quantum memory in the corresponding process.
-This allows us to apply separability criteria and entanglement witnesses to the detection of a quantum memory.
-We apply the method to a physically motivated example of a process with quantum memory: two initially entangled qubits, representing system and environment respectively, coupled according to the Ising model with a transverse field.
-We prove Markovianity and classical memory for the special cases of vanishing coupling and transverse field, respectively.
-Using the Positive Partial Transpose criterion, we find that for almost all other parameters the process has a quantum memory.
-As with entanglement witnesses, our method of witnessing a quantum memory provides a versatile experimental tool for open quantum systems.
+This allows us to apply separability criteria and entanglement witnesses to the detection of quantum memory.
+We demonstrate the method in a simple model where both system and environment are single interacting qubits and map the parameters that lead to quantum memory.
+As with entanglement witnesses, our method of witnessing quantum memory provides a versatile experimental tool for open quantum systems.}

-\paragraph*{Introduction.---} A challenge present in every experimental setup is to monitor the interaction between some desired system and the environment at many different time steps of an experiment.
-A common simplification is to assume that the environment does not have a memory, namely that the evolution of the system during a certain time interval is not correlated with the evolution at a different time, or with the state of the environment before the experiment started.
-A process with such a memory-less environment is generally called \textit{Markovian}~\cite{Breuer} and can still have noise: for example, stray light or temperature, as long as they do not affect different parts of the experiment in a correlated way.

-Several methods that account for noise, such as error correction for quantum computation, typically rely on the assumption of Markovianity~\cite{Terhal15}.
-However, it is often the case that system-environment interactions at different times are correlated and/or depend on the initial state through some memory in the environment.
-An important distinction is whether the memory can or cannot be represented classically.
-A classical memory is typically easier to simulate and correct for, whereas a quantum memory implies more intricate coherences between the system and the environment.
-On the other hand, there are situations where detecting a quantum memory is a desired result: one may may regard a system of interest as `environment', due to having limited access to it.
-In such cases, verifying the existence of a quantum memory through a probe certifies that the process preserves the required coherences. \bef \eef